Prioritizing Samples in Reinforcement Learning with Reducible Loss: Introduction

 Instead of randomly sampling from the experience replay, we propose to sample based on the \textit{learn-ability} of the samples.
 We consider a sample to be learnable if there is a potential for reducing the agent's loss with respect to that sample.
 We term the amount by which we can reduce the loss of a sample to be its \textit{reducible loss} (ReLo).
 This is different from vanilla prioritization in \citet{schaul2016prioritized} which just assigns high priority to samples with high loss, which can potentially lead to repeated sampling of data points which can not be learned from due to noise.

-In our paper, we first briefly describe the current methods for prioritization while sampling from the buffer, followed by the intuition for reducible loss in reinforcement learning.
-We demonstrate the performance of our approach empirically on the DeepMind Control Suite \cite{tassa2018deepmind}, MinAtar \cite{young2019minatar} and Arcade Learning Environment \cite{bellemare2013arcade} benchmarks.
-These experiments show how prioritizing based on the reducible loss is a more robust approach compared to just the loss term \cite{schaul2016prioritized} used in \citet{rainbow} and that it can be integrated without adding any additional computational complexity.
-We open source the code to reproduce the results\footnote{https://github.com/shivakanthsujit/reducible-loss}.
+In our paper, we first briefly describe the current methods for prioritization while sampling from the buffer, followed by an intuition for reducible loss in reinforcement learning.
+We demonstrate the performance of our approach empirically on the DeepMind Control Suite~\citep{tassa2018deepmind}, OpenAI Gym, MinAtar~\citep{young2019minatar} and Arcade Learning Environment~\citep{bellemare2013arcade} benchmarks.
+These experiments show how prioritizing based on the reducible loss is a more robust approach compared to just the loss term~\citep{schaul2016prioritized} used in \citet{rainbow} and that it can be integrated without adding any additional computational complexity.